psyto/datasov2/integration-layer/INTEGRATION_SUMMARY.md

 ## 🎯 Overview

-The DataSov Integration Layer is a comprehensive cross-chain bridge service that seamlessly connects Corda and Solana networks, enabling secure identity management and efficient data trading in the DataSov hybrid blockchain system.
+The DataSov Integration Layer is a comprehensive integration service that seamlessly connects Arweave and Solana networks, enabling secure identity management and efficient data trading in the DataSov hybrid blockchain system.

 ## 🏗️ Architecture Components

 ### 1. Core Services

-#### **CordaService** (`src/services/CordaService.ts`)

--   **Purpose**: Handles communication with Corda network for identity management
--   **Key Features**:
-    -   Identity registration and verification
-    -   KYC process management
-    -   Access control operations
-    -   Identity proof generation and validation
-    -   Real-time event monitoring

 #### **SolanaService** (`src/services/SolanaService.ts`)